upgradeQ/libre-macros/README.md

 ```
 ## Run multiactions
 ### Example
-`Console` instance with this entries in first and second text area.
+`Console` instance with this entries in first and second text area
 ```lua
 okay("pipe1")
 print('exposing pipe 1')